rzzli/TIANA/README.md

   --motif_threshold_path MOTIF_THRESHOLD_PATH
-                        required path to motif threshold file --tf_map TF_MAP       tf group info
+                        required path to motif threshold file --tf_map TF_MAP       tf group info --pretrained_model_path
-  --skip_train          raise this flag if skip the training process --skip_html           raise this flag if skip the html generation --skip_logo           raise this flag if skip the logo generation
+                        path to pre-trained model --skip_train          raise this flag if skip the training process, must be used together with a pretrained model path --skip_html           raise this flag if skip the html generation --skip_logo           raise this flag if skip the logo generation
 ```